Accepting new clients for daytime and evening appointments

-Dr. Sepinwall, a founding member of Providence Psychology Services, received her PhD from the University of Vermont in Burlington, VT.
-She completed her predoctoral internship at Temple University in Philadelphia and her post-doctoral fellowship at The Warren Alpert Medical School of Brown University.
+Dr. Sepinwall, a founding psychologist of Providence Psychology Services, received her PhD from the University of Vermont in Burlington, VT.
+She completed her pre-doctoral internship at Temple University in Philadelphia and her post-doctoral fellowship at The Warren Alpert Medical School of Brown University.

-Anxiety – Including Obsessive Compulsive Disorder (OCD), Generalized anxiety, specific phobias, social anxiety, panic disorders
+Anxiety — Including, Generalized Anxiety Disorder, specific phobias, social anxiety, panic disorder, and health anxiety

-Compulsive behaviors – Including compulsive overeating, compulsive spending
+Compulsive behaviors — Including compulsive overeating/emotional eating, compulsive spending

-Relationships – e.g., dealing with the pain of breakups, conflicts with family members, roommate struggles
+Relationships — e.g. dealing with the pain of breakups, conflicts with family members, roommate struggles

 Message to clients